salcedoisabella/programmable-neurorepair/results/candidate_control_layers.md

 # Candidate Control Layers

+## Purpose

+This file summarizes the current candidate control-layer structure identified by Programmable Neurorepair.

-Current analyses in Programmable Neurorepair suggest that remyelination is not governed by a single marker or pathway, but by a more distributed control architecture composed of multiple functional layers.
+One of the most important early outputs of the project is that remyelination does not appear to behave like a single-pathway story.
+Instead, the current framework suggests a more distributed architecture composed of multiple functional layers.

+---

 ## Current candidate layers